Boiico/Feul.Node/README.md

 --relayer-log-page-size 2000
 ```

-#Press Enter and use the Ctrl+A+D command to exit the screen.
+ℹ️ #Press Enter and use the Ctrl+A+D command to exit the screen.

-#If the numbers are not zero in Alchemy, it means you have done it correctly.
+ℹ️ #If the numbers are not zero in Alchemy, it means you have done it correctly.

 🥳 Congrats You've run a node on Fuel.Network! 🥳